A specific legal system for plant variety protection entirely dedicated to plant breeding.

 All new varieties - provided they pass the administrative and technical examinations successfully - can be protected by a specific intellectual property right called a Plant Variety Right (PVR).

-PVRs grant the holder an exclusive right to the variety for certain acts: producing, reproducing, packing, offering for sale, selling, marketing, exporting, and importing.
+PVRs grant the holder an exclusive right to the variety for certain acts: production, reproduction, conditioning, offering for sale, selling, marketing, exporting, and importing.
 PVRs also grant the holder the right to exclude all other parties from using the protected variety without authorisation.
 However, unlike patented varieties, varieties protected by a PVR can be used freely for plant breeding purposes, thereby facilitating access to genetic diversity.
 This is called the breeder’s exemption.

 For some species, PVRs enable farmers to use the seeds under certain conditions.